Longterm Update, August 2018

 As you'd likely imagine, with the fully-opening hydration bladder, the Platypus Duthie is a breeze to clean, and the pack scored a 9 out of 10, being narrowly edged out by the even easier to access Osprey Syncro 10.

 Once the fun is done, simply open the hydration sleeve up, unclip the bladder, pop the hydration tube loose with the quick disconnect, and clean to your heart's content.
 Want to wipe it out with a sponge?
 Go for it.
 Dish cloth?
 Definitely.
 Cleaning the Duthie is no problem and can be done in a flash, much like the easy-access of the Osprey and Deuter packs.
 The easy cleanability of the Duthie's hydration bladder easily won out over the Camelbak options.
+Another option is to flip the bladder inside out to reach every nook and cranny.

 Cleaning the pack's hydration tube is almost as easy as the bladder and a skinny cleaning brush easily does the job.
 With all of that being said, we only cleaned the pack once for test purposes…yes, we know that may repulse some of you, and are aware we're bad.